-Many UK HEI examination board's rules include some allowance for compensation or condonement1 of limited failure in one or more modules, where this is compensated by strong performance across the programme as a whole.
-The Registration Code of Practice (RCoP) requires accrediting Licensees to consider the HEI's regulations regarding progression.
+Many UK HEI examination board's rules include some allowance for compensation or condonement of limited failure in one or more modules, where this is compensated by strong performance across the programme as a whole.
+The Regulations for Registration (RfR) requires accrediting Licensees to consider the HEI's regulations regarding progression.
 They may impose constraints on an accreditation decision as a result of this.